Pinpoint tests (turbocharger)

 Yes

 CLEAN the air intake system components.
 INSTALL a new turbocharger.
-For more information, refer to Turbocharger - 75 HP Diesel Vehicles. or 90 hp / Turbocharger - Vehicles with 115 hp diesel engine available in this section.
-CHECK the system is working properly.
+For more information, refer to Turbocharger - 75hp or 90hp Diesel Vehicles / Turbocharger - 115hp Diesel Vehicles in this section.
+CHECK that the system is operating correctly.

 No